-Citation with stable link: Philip A. Harland, 'Scythian wisdom: Curtius Rufus on the Scythian elder’s speech about Alexander the bandit (first century CE),' Last modified December 5, 2022, http://philipharland.com/Blog/?p=11128.
+Citation with stable link: Philip A. Harland, 'Scythian wisdom: Curtius Rufus on the Scythian elder’s speech about Alexander the bandit (first century CE),' Ethnic Relations and Migration in the Ancient World, last modified April 28, 2023, https://philipharland.com/Blog/?p=11128.

-Ancient author: Quintus Curtius Rufus, History of Alexander 7.7-9 (link to Latin text and translation).
+Ancient author: Quintus Curtius Rufus, History of Alexander 7.6-9 (link).

 Comments: Very little is known about the author Quintus Curtius Rufus, and even his placement in the first century CE is uncertain.
 Nonetheless, his story about the adventures of Alexander of Macedon remains one of the more lively narratives about Alexander’s conquests.
 In this passage, Rufus reveals a somewhat unconventional approach to the characterization of Scythians in the form of a Scythian elder’s speech before Alexander.
 Rufus claims to be accurately copying some source for this speech.